Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Abstract

 \section{Abstract}

 Zermelo's navigation problem seeks the trajectory of minimal travel time between two points in a fluid flow.
-We address this problem for an agent -- such as a micro-robot or active particle -- that is advected by a two-dimensional flow, self-propels at a fixed speed smaller than or comparable to the characteristic flow velocity, and can steer its direction.
-The flows considered span increasing levels of complexity, from steady solid-body rotation to the Taylor-Green flow and fully developed turbulence in the inverse cascade regime.
-Although optimal control theory provides time-minimizing trajectories, these solutions become unstable in chaotic regimes realized for complex background flows.
-To design robust navigation strategies under such conditions, we apply reinforcement learning.
-Both action-value (Q-learning) and policy-gradient (one-step actor-critic) methods achieve successful navigation with comparable performance.
-Crucially, we show that agents trained on coarse-grained turbulent flows -- retaining only large-scale features -- generalize effectively to the full velocity field.
+We address this problem for an agent -- such as a floating drone or active particle -- that is advected by a two-dimensional flow, self-propels at a fixed speed smaller than or comparable to the characteristic flow velocity, and can steer its direction.
+The flows considered span increasing levels of complexity, from steady solid-body rotation and time-dependent sink-vortex to the Taylor-Green flow and turbulence in the inverse energy cascade regime.
+Although optimal-control theory provides time-minimizing trajectories, these solutions become unstable in chaotic regimes characterized by positive finite-time Lyapunov exponents.
+To design robust navigation strategies, we apply reinforcement learning and compare Q-learning with a one-step actor-critic algorithm.
+Both methods achieve successful navigation, yielding mean travel times within 3-10\% of optimal-control solutions in regular flows, while the discrepancy increases to 35–75\% in time-dependent turbulent flows.
+Finally, we show that agents trained on coarse-grained turbulent flows generalize to the full velocity field.
 This robustness to incomplete flow information is essential for practical navigation in real-world oceanic and atmospheric environments.